Rituximab, Cladribine, and Temsirolimus in Treating Patients With Newly Diagnosed Mantle Cell Lymphoma

 |Official Title:||Phase I/II Trial of Rituximab, Cladribine, and Temsirolimus (RCT) Therapy in Newly Diagnosed Mantle Cell Lymphoma (MCL)|

-- Time to disease progression [ Designated as safety issue: No ]
+- Time to disease progression [ Time Frame: up to 5 years ]

 |Study Start Date:||April 2009|

-|Estimated Primary Completion Date:||September 2013 (Final data collection date for primary outcome measure)|
+|Primary Completion Date:||April 2012 (Final data collection date for primary outcome measure)|

-- To assess efficacy using traditional lymphoma parameters and absolute lymphocyte count.
+III.
+To assess efficacy using traditional lymphoma parameters and absolute lymphocyte count.